 After determining "love" is being stressed, share that you're going to probe the passage a little more to see what it's teaching about love.
-Invite students to move to a place of solitude in your room and follow the instructions for Digging In exercise on their journal pages.
+Invite students to follow the instructions for Digging In exercise on their journal pages.